Updated Nov 6th 2019

 b.
 Select the turn tile and drag it to the editor from the procedure list and set it to turn backward 0.25 revolutions.

 c.
 Add another statement that has the same joint turn forward 0.25 to return it to the original position.
-You can use option click mac or on the created statement to duplicate this statement and edit the direction to quickly create this statement.
+Instead of creating a new statement from scratch you can hold down option and click and drag the created statement to duplicate it.
+You can then edit just the direction to quickly create the new statement.

 a.
 Add move procedures to make the BackRightKnee turn backward and forward 0.25.
 You can build them from scratch or you can copy the existing procedures and edit the object of the statement.